 DIY Step 2: Research

 Once you have the account opened, you’ll need to start researching to determine which stocks you want to buy.
-This topic is far too big to cover in this article, but if you’re looking for some direction, you can check this series of 18 articles that covers dividend growth investing.
+This topic is far too big to cover in this article, but if you’re looking for some direction, you can check this series of 18 articles that cover dividend growth investing.

 DIY Step 3: Buy Stocks That Meet Your Criteria